AxdeKlerk/Praise-The-Loud/Debugging.md

 ### 8.5 Design Errors

 -  **Bug:** After reopening the project folder, *Bootstrap* styles and interactivity broke unexpectedly.
 The site appeared unstyled, and navbar toggles no longer worked.
-No recent manual changes had been made to the *base.*html** file.
+No recent manual changes had been made to the *base.*HTML* file.

--  **Fix:** I discovered that the *bootstrap.bundle.min.js* script tag at the bottom of *base.*html** contained a broken *integrity attribute (sha384-...)*.
+-  **Fix:** I discovered that the *bootstrap.bundle.min.js* script tag at the bottom of *base.*HTML* contained a broken *integrity attribute (sha384-...)*.
 I replaced it with the full, correct version copied from the official *Bootstrap* CDN, which restored all styling and *JS* interactivity.

 	 To prevent this I must:
 	1. Save all files before switching folders
 	2. Restart the editor when switching projects
-	3. Use *Git* to track *html* changes, even for template files
+	3. Use *Git* to track *HTML* changes, even for template files

 -  **Lesson Learned:** Closing and reopening *Django* project folders in *VS Code* without restarting the programme can cause cached or unsaved versions of files to reload incorrectly.
 In this case, the long integrity attribute was truncated when switching between projects, silently breaking the script load.